Commercial property lease: retail unit or shop

 About this document

 This lease should be used to let a shop or retail unit that does not share services or facilities with neighbouring units owned by the same landlord.
-Therefore, provisions for service charge recovery are not required and not included.
+Therefore, provisions for recovery of service charges are not required and not included.
 The shop itself maybe part of a parade of other shops owned by other landlords, or it may be stand-alone.

 The tenant could use the shop for any purpose including: